-Select the Start button, select All apps (required on some products), select HP Help and Support, and then select HP Documentation.
+▲ Select the Start button, select HP Help and Support, and then select HP Documentation.

 Headphones combined with a microphone are called headsets.
 You can connect wired headsets to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.